-We would celebrate each student by giving them a certificate if they mastered all of the words for those 6 weeks.
+We celebrated each student by giving them a certificate if they mastered all of the words for those 6 weeks.
 Even if it was the 3rd six weeks and a student was just mastering the first set, we celebrated!

 Teacher Data Binder

 I like to keep everything I need all together in my binder.
 Inside the binder I keep the notes that go home with the sight word baggies, student certificates, and our sight word pacing map.
 Behind each divider I keep a checklist page for each student for each of words.

-At the end of the day, I am left with a binder that has valuable data and keeps me on track with progress monitoring for sight words every week.
+At the end of the day, I have a binder that has valuable data and keeps me on track with progress monitoring for sight words every week.
 It’s convenient, simple, and helpful.

 I make flashcards for each student based on the words that they have not yet mastered.
 I place the cards in a baggie and send it home in their folder with a note.
 When they master a word, I take it out of their baggie.
 I don’t do this for every child.
 But for my low students who just needed more practice at home, this simple and easy system provided just that.

 Grab the note to send home with your parents HERE for FREE.